mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.59.0/language-basics/unit-option-pattern-matching.md

   type t4 is A of int | D of int

   module MySubModule is {
-    type t6 is A of int | E of tez
+    type t6 is A of int | E of mav
   }
 }